CodeLifeOrg/codelife/README.md

 ### The `canon` Framework

-A great deal of Codelife's functionality and structure, including its user management, API configuration, page routing, and social media integration are all handled through Datawheel project known as `canon`.
+A great deal of Codelife's functionality and structure, including its user management, API configuration, page routing, and social media integration are all handled through Datawheel framework known as `canon`.
 It is highly recommended that you familiarize yourself with the `canon` documentation, as it provides reasoning behind much of the file structure of codelife.
-These sections of the readme are of particular importance:
+These sections of the README are of particular importance:

 * [User Management](https://github.com/datawheel/canon#user-management) Explains how users are added and authenticated, as well as the concept of "roles".
 * [Custom API Routes](https://github.com/datawheel/canon#custom-api-routes) Explains the purpose of the `/api` folder, and how canon automatically scans for routes.